 Thus, while this statement is made on behalf of the GNSO Council, our comments are intended to complement, and not replace, any input that may be provided on the proposed FY20 Operating Plan and Budget by individual GNSO Stakeholder Groups and Constituencies.

 This comment was informed by discussion and research from the Council's Standing Committee on Budget and Operations (Standing Committee), whose membership includes both Councilors and Subject Matter Experts from across the GNSO.
-The Standing Committee focused its efforts on exploring whether or not the resources directed at policy development are appropriate, both in relation to current workload, and in view of planned policy activities for FY20 and the risks or threats to the fulfillment of the GNSO Council’s responsibilities within ICANN’s larger mission and remit.
-The Standing Committee prepared information on the budget for the Council’s consideration on an array of topics.
-However some members of the Council preferred to have a narrowly focused submission on the budget, and so redirected some topics that the Standing Committee had identified as highly important back to the GNSO’s Stakeholder Groups/Constituencies to consider actioning on.
+The Standing Committee focused its efforts on exploring whether the resources directed at policy development are appropriate, both in relation to current workload, and in view of planned policy activities for FY20 and the risks or threats to the fulfillment of the GNSO Council’s responsibilities within ICANN’s larger mission and remit.

 As an overarching comment, the GNSO Council recognizes the significant improvements in the level of detail provided, which has been a consistent evolution in response to the ICANN community’s feedback.
 However, the GNSO Council notes that the Budget is still presented in a way that makes it difficult for the community to be able to grasp at a glance where resources are being allocated.
 There is no implied criticism here of the current budget documents, however, moving forward we request that data be presented both at the current level of detail, and we request a high level “at a glance” summary approach, where we can easily see the bigger picture.
-This is of critical importance to the Council’s budget examination.
-The Stakeholder Group/Constituencies budget submissions may reference the useful value of such a high-level addition to the detailed budget documents.

-Examples of summary categories that would be helpful to the Council, and also, we believe, the broader ICANN communities, would be an “at a glance” roll up of total projected expenditure in key buckets that can help the GNSO Council to better understand how policy development, coordination, and onboarding of additional resources into its communities are being supported, or will be in the next budget cycle.
-We cannot speak for any other SO/AC, but we suggest that it could be useful to consult with each to ask if such a “at a glance” would also be of assistance to them as they review and comment on the overall ICANN budget.
+Examples of summary categories that would be helpful to the Council, and also, we believe, the broader ICANN communities, would be an “at a glance” roll up of total projected expenditure in key buckets that can help the GNSO Council better understand how policy development, coordination, and onboarding of additional resources into its communities are being supported, or will be in the next budget cycle.

 This summary page could be published on the same page as the table outlining the total size of the projected budget for the coming fiscal year.